-- Promote competitive integrated employment by allowing Supported Employment services to support waiver participants during work-related trips. - Encourage choice and control by adding Remote Supports as a waiver service and allowing Residential Habilitation (Life Sharing) to be delivered by relatives. - Promote health, wellness, and safety by adding provider qualification requirements for a Supportive Technology Professional when individuals in Residential Habilitation settings are receiving remote supports and allowing the continuation of remote monitoring of individuals by Supports Coordinators. - Develop and support qualified staff through revisions to provider qualifications for Supports Coordinators. - Promote self-direction, choice and control by allowing certain services to be provided directly to the participant using remote technology. - Support individuals with complex needs through the addition of reserved capacity for individuals who are discharged from a state center and individuals who are disenrolled from the Adult Autism Waiver due to incarceration for more than 6 months. - Simplify the service system through additional alignment of all waivers administered by ODP.
+- Promote competitive integrated employment by allowing Supported Employment services to support waiver participants during work-related trips. - Encourage choice and control by adding Remote Supports as a waiver service and allowing Residential Habilitation (Life Sharing) to be delivered by relatives. - Promote health, wellness, and safety by adding provider qualification requirements for a Supportive Technology Professional when individuals in Residential Habilitation settings are receiving remote supports. - Develop and support qualified staff through revisions to provider qualifications for Supports Coordinators. - Promote self-direction, choice and control by allowing the following direct services to be delivered via teleservices: Day Habilitation, Supported Employment, Career Planning, Specialized Skill Development, Therapies, and Nutritional Consultation and allowing the continuation of Supports Coordination teleservices to conduct monitoring of waiver participants. - Support individuals with complex needs through the addition of reserved capacity for individuals who are discharged from a state center and individuals who are disenrolled from the Adult Autism Waiver due to incarceration for more than 6 months. - Simplify the service system through additional alignment of all waivers administered by ODP.
 This includes: - o Revising and clarifying the service definitions for Assistive Technology to align with the three other ODP-administered waivers where possible. - o Revising the provider qualifications of most services to align with the three other ODP-administered waivers where possible. - o Refining the definitions of critical incidents, protocols, oversight of medication administration, and oversight of restraints and restrictive procedures to comply with 55 Pa.
 Code Chapter 6100 regulations and ODP incident management policy. - o The alignment of quality improvement strategies to include the use of the Independent Monitoring for Quality (IM4Q) process and the Plan-Do-Check-Act Model.